 City: Cusco, Mountains // Activities: Trekking //

 Welcome to the 2-day Inca Trail!
 Get to know the Historic Sanctuary of Machu Picchu, humanity heritage since 1983 and one of the 7 wonders of the modern world since 2007, which is one of the greatest attractions of South America and a vestige of the amazing ability of Incas to control the nature for their benefit.
-Take a comfortable train trip towards the beginning of the Inca Trail, and fall in love with the beautiful Andean landscapes, snow capped mountains, and splendid valleys, such as the Sacred Valley.
-Put your boots on for a trekking tour next to the Urubamba River and visiting important archeological sites such as Chachabamba and Wiñaywayna.
+Take a comfortable train trip heading towards the beginning of the Inca Trail, and fall in love with the beautiful Andean landscapes, snow capped mountains, and splendid valleys, such as the Sacred Valley.
+Put your boots on for a trekking tour next to the Urubamba River and visit important archeological sites such as Chachabamba and Wiñaywayna.
 Relax in the famous tourist city of Aguas Calientes and get ready for the next day full of emotions.
-After a delicious breakfast, you will be full of energy to contemplate the beautiful Andean sunrise and continue the journey towards the citadel of the Incas.
+After a delicious breakfast, it's time to contemplate the beautiful Andean sunrise and to continue the journey towards the citadel of the Incas.
 Imagine being Hiram Bingham and rediscover this impressive jewel of humanity with your own eyes.
 If you don’t have too much experience in trekking, don’t worry, because this experience demands a low effort.
 This trekking tour is perfect for people that want to enter Machu Picchu via the Inca Trail, but don’t have too much experience in trekking or don’t have much time to do the full trek of 4 or 5 days.
-It is also possible to do it this short version of the Inca Trail (11 km) with young children (9-14 years old).
+It is also possible to do it this short version of the Inca Trail (10 km/6.3 miles) with young children (9-14 years old).
 Would you let this great opportunity get away?

 to check the availability click: http://www.machupicchu.gob.pe/ > switch to English (UK flag) > Queries > choose month of travel > see availability of Inca Trail permits